— Quincy Massachusetts News by Quincy Quarry News – News, Opinion and Commentary

 The solid?

-At the same time, when the developer might break ground remains to be seen.
+At the same time, when the developer might actually break ground remains to be seen.

-For example, when the City Council was in the process of leading up to approving the taking of the property eleven month ago and so leading up to later approving a $157 million bond issuance last April that will largely be used to pay for building two parking garages in Quincy Center last spring, the developer for the apartment building project stated to the council last fall that he was ready to break ground on his development as early as now long past March.
+For example, when the City Council was in the process of leading up to approving the taking of the property eleven month ago and so leading up to later approving a $157 million bond issuance last April that will largely be used to pay for building two parking garages in Quincy Center, the developer for the apartment building project stated to the council last fall that he was ready to break ground on his development as early as now long-past March.

-March, however, blew in like a lion and then past months ago but so far no further words have been uttered by the developer about a groundbreaking on a site that has long been rumored to be the home of a specialty grocer to be named latter given a non-disclosure agreement.
+March, however, blew in like a lion and then past months ago and so far no further words have been uttered by the developer about breaking ground on a site that has long been rumored to be the home of a specialty grocer to be named latter given a non-disclosure agreement.

-Further, the developer flipped a similarly-sized unit apartment complex on Centre Street approved over two years ago and thus one can only wonder if the developer might be looking to perhaps also flip this approved, if not also well-greased, project within the Quincy Center redevelopment district.
+Further, it must be noted that the developer flipped a similarly-sized pending apartment project on Centre Street that was approved over two years ago and thus one can only wonder if the developer might be looking to perhaps also flip this also but approved, if not also well-greased, project within the Quincy Center redevelopment district.

 Further, the parcel slated for redevelopment still belongs to the City of Quincy per both city and Registry of Deeds.

-Needless to say, Quincy Quarry News’ ever-growing legions of loyal readers can count on the Quarry to contnue to monitor this project and report updates as appropriate.
+Needless to say, Quincy Quarry News’ ever-growing legions of loyal readers can count on the Quarry to continue to monitor this project and report updates as appropriate.